freedom27/DockerSoundtouchController/README.md

 To build the container use `docker build -t soundtouch_controller:latest .`

 ### Launch:
+* To launch the container without a restart policy (stops in case of crash or reboot) use: `docker run -d -p 5000:5000 soundtouch_controller`
-To launch the conatiner automatically at startup unless explicitly stopped use `docker run --name soundtouch_controller -p 5000:5000 --restart unless-stopped soundtouch_controller:latest`
+* To launch the conatiner automatically at startup unless explicitly stopped use: `docker run --name soundtouch_controller -d -p 5000:5000 --restart unless-stopped soundtouch_controller:latest`